-Children’s books about healthy eating are resources to help the whole family really get involved with making conscious decisions about food.
+Books that children can read, or read with their parents, about healthy eating will help the whole family get involved with making good decisions about food.

 Children’s books about food teach kids that healthy eating can be fun.

-Kids’ nutrition books empower them by making kids a part of the learning process.
+Kids’ nutrition books are empowering because they make kids a part of the learning process.